jgravelle/Groqqle/README.md

 - `num_results`: Number of search results to return (default: 10)
 - `max_tokens`: Maximum number of tokens for the AI model response (default: 4096)
+- `model`: The Groq model to use (default: "llama3-8b-8192")
+- `temperature`: The temperature setting for content generation (default: 0.0)
+- `comprehension_grade`: The target comprehension grade level (default: 8)

-These options can be set when running the application or when making API requests.
+These options can be set when running the application, making API requests, or initializing the Groqqle_web_tool.

 ## 🤝 Contributing